deliveroo/deliveroo.engineering/apis.md

 This lowers coupling as consumers no longer need to maintain a copy of the routing table of the services they consumer.

+HATEOS is difficult to achieve in practice on large APIs, but is a very valuable target to aim for.

 ### Many-calls